 Values vs Attachment Discovering what I value helps me to understand the difference between my values and attachments.
 Attachment keeps me in fear’s grasp.
 Plus, I hang on, tightly to the belief that if I let go of what I am attached to, the outcome is negative.
 Fear blinds me from seeing what is possible.

 Reflecting helps me, name my values.
 Meaning, my standards of behavior, what is important to me in life.
-Naming what I value, for example, being truthful and compassionate, meditating, a nature hike.
+Naming what I value, for example, being truthful and compassionate, meditating and hiking.
 These values, and practices connect me to myself.
 Whereas attachment pulls me out of myself as my thoughts provide evidence to hold on to “that something” that I believe I need to be comfortable, happy or even safe.
 I am not free.
 Attachment doesn’t allow me to explore the possibility of what could be.
 Sound familiar?

 Realization Goggles Realizing what I value, frees me to be curious, begin to unhitch myself from the attachment.
 The lens I view the world, shifts, is renewed.
 Which I fondly referred to as “my realization goggles”.
 When I am unclear about the difference between what I value and what I am attached to I ask myself three questions.